 The lives of the gods mirrored those of the people and the Egyptians honored them in their lives and through their works.
 The gods were thought to have provided the most perfect of worlds for the people of ancient Egypt; so perfect, in fact, that it would last forever.
 The afterlife was simply a continuation of the life one had been living.
 It is not surprising, then, that when these people constructed their great monuments they would reflect this belief system.
 The architecture of ancient Egypt tells this story of the people's relationship with their land and their gods.
 The symmetry of the structures, the inscriptions, the interior design, all reflect the concept of harmony (ma'at) which was central to the ancient Egyptian value system.

-In the Pre-Dynastic Period images of the gods and goddesses appear in sculpture and ceramics but the people did not yet have the technical skill to raise massive structures to honor their leaders or deities.
-Some form of government is evident during this period but it seems to have been regional and tribal, nothing like the central government which would appear in the Old Kingdom.
+In the Predynastic Period in Egypt images of the gods and goddesses appear in sculpture and ceramics but the people did not yet have the technical skill to raise massive structures to honor their leaders or deities.
+Some form of government is evident during this period but it seems to have been regional and tribal, nothing like the central government which would appear in the Old Kingdom of Egypt.

 As civilization advanced, so did the architecture with the appearance of windows and doors braced and adorned by wooden frames.
 Wood was more plentiful in Egypt at this time but still not in the quantity to suggest itself as a building material on any large scale.
 The mud brick oval home became the rectangular house with a vaulted roof, a garden, and courtyard.
-Work in mud brick is also evidenced in the construction of tombs which, during the Early Dynastic Period, become more elaborate and intricate in design.
+Work in mud brick is also evidenced in the construction of tombs which, during the Early Dynastic Period in Egypt, become more elaborate and intricate in design.
 These early oblong tombs (mastabas) continued to be built of mud brick but already at this time people were working in stone to create temples to their gods.
-Stone monuments (stelae) begin to appear in Egypt, along with these temples, by the 2nd Dynasty (c.
+Stone monuments (stelae) begin to appear, along with these temples, by the Second Dynasty of Egypt (c.
 2890 - c.
 2670 BCE).

 Djoser's mortuary complex at Saqqara was conceived by his vizier and chief architect Imhotep (c.
 2667 - c.
 2600 BCE) who imagined a great mastaba tomb for his king built of stone.
 Djoser's pyramid is not a "true pyramid" but a series of stacked mastabas known as a "step pyramid".
 Even so, it was an incredibly impressive feat which had never been achieved before.
 Historian Desmond Stewart comments on this: